Code-Institute-Submissions/Jikazu-wowquiz/README.md

 ### Requirements
 A responsive website that incorporates the languages I have learned so far, with a development process that needs to be well documented through a version controls system such as GitHub.

-Required technologies: HTML, CSS, Javascript
+Required technologies: HTML, CSS, Javascript.

 ## Design
 This is my second project, and I've been inspired by other student's P2 quizes that I've seen on Slack, but doing it my own way.
 My footer has been taken from my previous P1 project.
+Basic css and structure is inspired from [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&list=LL&index=1&t=663s) although a quite modified version.

 As for the background and colours I decided to go with the classic login screen when you log in to the game, as that is the first thing one used to see when logging in to the classic version of the game back in the day, and a quiz background with parchment background as that is similar to the questlog window in the game.

 ![questlog](/assets/readmeImages/quizbackground.jpg)